Attention Overload: Introduction

-Using our proposed (attention overload) nonparametric restriction on the attention frequency, we achieve both preference ordering and attention frequency elicitation from observed data, which in the econometrics language translates into (point or partial) identification of those model primitives.
-Neither our identification results nor the companion econometric methods we present in this paper require the attention rule to be observed, nor to satisfy other restrictions beyond those implicitly imposed by attention overload.
-Since our revealed preference and attention elicitation results are derived from nonparametric restrictions on the consideration set formation, without committing to any particular parametric attention rule, they are more robust to misspecification biases \citep{Molinari_2020_HandbookCh}.
+We contribute to the decision theory literature by introducing the attention overload nonparametric restriction on the attention frequency, which is the key building block to achieve both preference ordering and attention frequency (point or partial) identification from observed choice data.
+Our results do not require the attention rule to be observed, nor to satisfy other restrictions beyond those implicitly imposed by attention overload.
+Since our revealed preference and attention elicitation results are derived from nonparametric restrictions on the consideration set formation, without committing to any particular parametric attention rule, they are more robust to misspecification biases \citep{Matzkin_2007_Handbook,Matzkin_2013_ARE,Molinari_2020_HandbookCh}.